edahelsinki/slisemap/README.md

 SLISEMAP is a supervised dimensionality reduction method, that takes data, in the form of vectors, and predictions from a *black box* regression or classification model as input.
 SLISEMAP then simultaneously finds local explanations for all data items and builds a (typically) two-dimensional global visualisation of the black box model such that data items with similar local explanations are projected nearby.
 The explanations consists of *white box* models that locally approximate the *black box* model.

 SLISEMAP is implemented in *Python* using *PyTorch* for efficient optimisation, and optional GPU-acceleration.
-For more information see the [full paper](https://arxiv.org/abs/2201.04455), the [demo paper](https://github.com/edahelsinki/slisemap/blob/main/examples/demo_paper.pdf), the [demonstration video](https://youtu.be/xp4LTysr8PA) ([slides](https://github.com/edahelsinki/slisemap/blob/main/examples/slisemap_demo_paper.pptx)), the [examples directory](https://github.com/edahelsinki/slisemap/tree/master/examples), or the [documentation](https://edahelsinki.github.io/slisemap).
+For more information see the [full paper](https://arxiv.org/abs/2201.04455), the [demo paper](https://github.com/edahelsinki/slisemap/blob/main/examples/demo_paper.pdf), the [demonstration video](https://youtu.be/xp4LTysr8PA) ([slides](https://github.com/edahelsinki/slisemap/blob/main/examples/slisemap_demo_paper.pptx)), the [examples](https://github.com/edahelsinki/slisemap/tree/main/examples), or the [documentation](https://edahelsinki.github.io/slisemap/slisemap.html).

 ## Citation